-Objective: Restore hydrological conditions to approximately 25 acres of Maritime Hammock and Coastal Interdunal Swale natural communities.
+Objective B: Restore hydrological conditions to approximately 25 acres.

-- Conduct an assessment and determine feasibility of mosquito ditch removal or installation of ditch blocks. - Conduct an assessment and evaluate the feasibility of implementing interdunal swale wetlands restoration.
+• Action 1 - Conduct an assessment and determine feasibility of mosquito ditch removal or installation of ditch blocks.

+• Action 2 - Conduct an assessment and evaluate the feasibility of implementing interdunal swale wetlands restoration.